We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These eye drops are suitable for people who wear soft or rigid, gas permeable contact lenses.
 However, it is important to check with an eye doctor before making a purchase.

-A person applies one or two drops to each eye as needed.
-Also, the company says, a person can apply one or two drops to each side of the contact lens.
+A person applies 1–2 drops to each eye as needed.
+The company also says individuals can apply 1–2 drops to each side of the contact lens.

 People can make several lifestyle changes to manage dry eye symptoms.